skeetio/learngraphql-lessons/1-basics/6-query-variables.md

 ---

 Now it's time for a simple question.
-What happen if you didn't provide any value to the query variable `postCount`.
-To do that, remove `postCount` field from the "QUERY VARIABLES" tabs in the GraphQL Sandbox.
+What happens if you don't assign any value to the query variable `postCount`.
+To do that, remove the `postCount` field from the "QUERY VARIABLES" tabs in the GraphQL Sandbox.

   - **It throws an error saying: Variable "$postCount" of required type "Int!" was not provided.**
-  - It throws an error saying: Cannot run `getFewPosts` operator without one of more required query variable.
+  - It throws an error saying: Cannot run `getFewPosts` operator without one or more required query variables.
   - It throws an error saying: Cannot run `getFewPosts` operator without the `postCount` query variable.
   - There was no issue.